 I first learned about the American Lung Association's Fight For Air Climb in 2008, shortly after earning my RKC certification.
 Eager to put my newfound strength and endurance to the test, climbing up a tall building sounded like the perfect challenge.
 But I had nobody to do it with.
 I did not have friends who were hardcore athletes, and it would take weeks and months of inculcation to instill in the minds of my existing pilates clients that henceforth we would train as upright animals with the sole purpose of cultivating the power to play.
 Fast forward to 2012.
 I have amassed a tribe of like-minded folks around me who delight in the pursuit of strengthiness and happiness.
 When I found out that the Stanford Club of San Francisco was putting together a team for this year's Climb, my first thought was, "I'm going to do it this year."
 Second thought, not surprisingly, went exactly like this: "Fuck it, I'm going to form my own team."

 It's the tall brown building.
-I used to work
+I used to work there in the mid-90's as a financial analyst. |

 I didn't really train for the event.
 I took my class on a field trip to Moraga Steps for Super Bowl Sunday, but we were racking kettlebells and stopping to do swings along the way, so it wasn't anything like climbing 52 flights of stairs straight up.
 I figured I was generally well conditioned, had strong legs, and did not have a lot of ass to haul.
 I had this notion that I would do a steady-pace jog all the way up, but I really had no idea.
 When we arrived at the venue, the building lobby was a scene of utter chaos, and I mean UTTER CHAOS.
 Live music rendering all announcements inaudible.
 Hundreds milling around.
 Volunteers with a look of confusion on their faces.
 It was a miracle that my team separated and united and separated and re-united and actually found ourselves at the starting line co-mingled with the 79-person strong CrossFit Palo Alto team, slowly being prodded along like cattle to the stairwell, where the sensor strip attached to one shoe would trigger the clock to start ticking.